Xavier-J-Ortiz/xavier-j-ortiz.github.io/_posts/2024-01-04-jekyll-minimal-mistakes.md

 classes: wide
 title: Jekyll and Minimal Mistakes on Debian (12) Bookworm
 tags:
-  - jekyll
-  - minimal mistakes
-  - blog
-  - ruby
+  - Jekyll
-  - gems
+  - Minimal Mistakes
-  - debian
+  - Blog
 ---

 # Short Evaluation on What Framework to Use for this Blog